bcneng/website/content/netiquette.md

 The administrators reserve the rights to:
 - Remove abusive and/or spam comments
-- Remove link previews, for readibility's sake
+- Remove link previews for readability's sake

 The publisher will be contacted in any case.